USDA Loans

 USDA Loans Disclaimer

-Advertising Disclosure: This page contains references to specific loan amounts, interest rates, and monthly payment figures for illustrative purposes only.
-Example assumptions: Prior mortgage balance of $360,000, cash-out of $40,000 for debt consolidation, and approximately $9,000 in closing costs financed into the loan, resulting in a total refinance loan amount of $409,000.
-Estimated appraised property value of $525,000, representing a loan-to-value ratio of approximately 77.9%.
-Interest rate of 6.500%.
-Annual Percentage Rate (APR) of 6.527%, which reflects a lender underwriting fee of $1,095 as a finance charge.
+Advertising Disclosure: This page contains references to specific loan amounts and monthly payment figures for illustrative purposes only.
+Example assumptions: A home purchase price of $325,000 with a $0 down payment, resulting in a total loan amount of $328,250 (which includes the financing of the 1.00% USDA upfront guarantee fee).
+Interest rate of 6.250%.
+Annual Percentage Rate (APR) of 6.642%, which reflects the upfront guarantee fee and a lender underwriting fee of $1,095 as finance charges.
 Loan term of 30 years (360 monthly payments).
-Estimated monthly principal and interest payment of $2,585.
-A credit score of 760 was assumed in this example.
-Private mortgage insurance (PMI) is not included in this example because the loan-to-value ratio does not exceed 80%.
-Taxes, homeowner's insurance, and HOA dues are excluded from the monthly payment shown.
+Monthly Payment: Estimated monthly principal and interest payment of $2,021.
+The monthly 0.35% annual guarantee fee adds approximately $95.74 to the payment.
+Taxes, homeowner’s insurance, and HOA dues are excluded from this specific $2,116.74 estimate.
 Actual monthly payments will be higher when escrow items are included.
-Rates and terms are subject to change without notice and may vary based on credit score, loan-to-value ratio, loan amount, property type, and other factors.
+A credit score of 720 was assumed for this example.
+Rates and terms are subject to change without notice and may vary based on credit score, household income eligibility, property location, and other factors.
+USDA loans are subject to strictly enforced income limits and geographic requirements.
 Not all applicants will qualify.
 This is not a commitment to lend.
-Approval is subject to credit review, property appraisal, income verification, and lender guidelines at the time of application.
+Approval is subject to credit review, property appraisal, income verification, and lender/USDA guidelines at the time of application.